- Analyze a regional or international conflict in which at least one English-speaking country is involved

 - Write a summary of the most interesting points on your blog.

-- Watch this talk Robert Redford’s character has with his student.
+- Watch this talk Robert Redford’s character has with his student Todd.
 An interesting monologue about the choices we have.
 “The decisions you make now, can’t be changed, it will take years and years of hard work to redo it.
 No lifeguard is watching you anymore, you are on your own.
 The decisions you make are yours alone, from here an til the end.
 Discuss the role students can play in shaping their own future.
 How does this relate to your own choices?
 Write a paragraph on your blog after you discuss this with your partner.

 - America needs to do more.
 The students in this movie try to get others involved.
 Discuss how this clip is important to the movie.
 Do you agree with these students’ choices?